logzio/logz-docs/_source/user-guide/tokens/api-tokens.md

 #### Working with API tokens

+You have full control over your API tokens, to create and delete them at any time.

 * To create an API token,
-  type a brief **token name** and click **Save**.
+  type a brief **token name** and click **Add**.

 * To delete an API token,
-  click the token's <i class="li li-x"></i>.
+  hover over the token and click the token's <i class="li li-x"></i>.

+  To revoke a token's permissions, delete the token.

   Deleting a token affects any integrations that use that token.
 Make sure you update integrations that use a token you deleted.